 16 to 19 Tuition Funding

-The college has spent time reviewing individual student starting points and progress students have made through the first half term to help tailor what additional small group tuition might be required to best support student need.
-All sessions will be limited to a maximum of five students per group and will be additional to the original planned timetabled hours for their programmes of study.
-Students will be prioritised for small group tuition based upon their needs outlined above and as per the guidance released by the Education and Skills Funding Agency (ESFA).
+The college will spend time reviewing individual student starting points and progress students make through the first half term to help tailor what additional small group tuition might be required to best support student need.
+All sessions will be additional to the original planned timetabled hours for their programmes of study.
+Students will be prioritised for small group tuition based upon their needs outlined above and as per the guidance released by the Education and Skills Funding Agency (ESFA), which can be accessed here.

 Easton College is committed to ensuring the fund is used in accordance with the Government’s guidance on the 16 to 19 tuition fund by: